mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/security/index.md

    ```
 ### Place service keytab in DC/OS Secret Store

 The DC/OS Apache NiFi Service uses a keytab containing the service and user principals (service keytab).
 After creating the principals  as described above, generate the service keytab, making sure to include all the node principals.
-This will be stored as a secret in the DC/OS Secret Store by name __dcos_base64__secret_name .The DC/OS security modules will handle decoding the file when it is used by the service.
+This will be stored as a secret in the DC/OS Secret Store by name `__dcos_base64__secret_name`.
+The DC/OS security modules will handle decoding the file when it is used by the service.
 More details [here.](https://docs.mesosphere.com/services/ops-guide/overview/#binary-secrets)

 Documentation for adding a file to the secret store can be found [here.](https://docs.mesosphere.com/latest/security/ent/secrets/create-secrets/#creating-secrets-from-a-file-via-the-dcos-enterprise-cli)